 - Address and rebut all the reasons for the insurer’s denial; and

 When our disability attorneys prepare your appeal, we make sure the insurance company takes your case seriously.
 Our approach bolsters your claim for a potential future litigation, while substantially increasing your chances of approval by the insurance company.

-Our tested approach has helped hundreds of disabled professional and executives in the NYC tri-state area.
+Our tested approach has helped hundreds of disabled professional and executives in the New York City metropolitan area.
 Just look at the difference our approach can have for individuals like “Do-It-Alone-Debra” and “Protected Patrick.”

 Debra is a 51-year-old marketing vice president who’s been working for the same Fortune 500 company for the past 10 years.
 Over the past decade, Debra became well-respected throughout her company for her ingenuity, strong leadership skills, and hard work.
 Thanks to Debra, the company was always one step ahead of the competition.